 The SAFE rule justification projected that increased fuel efficiency standards have a “rebound effect” that encourages more driving and therefore more exposure to the risk of traffic accidents; that higher vehicle costs from increased fuel efficiency standards discourage consumers from purchasing new vehicles and encourage them to keep driving older, less safe vehicles; and that manufacturer “lightweighting” of vehicles to achieve fuel efficiency makes vehicles less safe.
 EPA and NHTSA projected the SAFE rule would reduce vehicle costs by more than $1,000, but consumers will spend between $1,125 and $1,425 dollars more on fuel costs over the life of the vehicle.
 The SAFE rule was also projected to slow electrification rates by 2029 to 7.9 percent compared to 19.6 percent under the Obama-era rules.

 The SAFE rule also upended state emission programs.
 In September 2019, EPA and NHTSA issued a final action that enabled federal vehicle standards to preempt state action and withdrew the waiver for California’s Advanced Clean Cars Program, Zero Emission Vehicle Program (ZEV), and Low-Emission Vehicle Program (LEV).
 In response, California and other states sued in federal court to challenge the final action on preemption of state vehicle standards.
-In 2021, the Biden administration EPA and Department of Transportation began the process of dropping the limitations on California’s waiver.
+In April 2021, the Biden administration EPA and Department of Transportation startedbegan the process of dropping the limitations on California’s waiver.
+In December 2021, NHTSA issued a repealing the SAFE Vehicle Rule Part One, and in March 2022, EPA did the same, thereby reinstating California’s waiver and the ability of other states to adopt the California standards.

 History of Light-Duty Vehicle Standards